Sluggo-Issue-Tracker/Sluggo-API/README.md

 approach accepting third party contributions, and will do so when we feel the project is in a good state to do so.

-For internal contributors to Slugbotics, please read CONTRIBUTING.md for guidance on contribution standards.
+For internal contributors, please read CONTRIBUTING.md for guidance on contribution standards.

 ## License